Tips & FAQ.

 Teaching the basics!

-Whether you decide to use a camera, mobile phone or tablet spend some time showing the children how to hold the device safely.
+Whether you decide to use a camera, phone or tablet spend some time showing the children how to hold the device safely.
 At this stage it may also be useful to explain some of the very basics of photography or what makes a good photograph.
 For example, hold the camera straight and be aware of your background and surroundings.
 To help you structure your class-time the INSPA team have prepared some Creative Well-being Activities for you.
 You have to log into your school account to access these.

 Let the children lead the way!